tlswg/sslv3-diediedie/draft-thomson-sslv3-diediedie.md

 SSLv3 MUST NOT be used {{RFC2119}}.
 Negotiation of SSLv3 from any version of TLS MUST NOT be permitted.

-Any version of TLS is more secure then SSLv3, though the highest version available is preferable.
+Any version of TLS is more secure than SSLv3, though the highest version available is preferable.

 Pragmatically, clients MUST NOT send a ClientHello with